gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

         gopro.ble_command.get_camera_statuses()

 .. note::
-    WiFi can not access individual statuses.
-Instead it can use the `get_camera_state` (:meth:`open_gopro.api.wifi_commands.WifiCommands.get_camera_state`)
+    HTTP can not access individual statuses.
+Instead it can use :meth:`~open_gopro.api.http_commands.HttpCommands.get_camera_state`
-    command to retrieve all of them (as well as all of the settings) at once
+    to retrieve all of them (as well as all of the settings) at once

 Settings
 ^^^^^^^^

-Settings are instances of a BleSetting(:class:`open_gopro.api.builders.BleSetting`) or WifiSetting(:class:`open_gopro.api.builders.WifiSetting`).
+Settings are instances of a BleSetting(:class:`~open_gopro.api.builders.BleSetting`) or HttpSetting(:class:`~open_gopro.api.builders.HttpSetting`).
 They can be interacted synchronously in several ways.

-Their values can be read (via BLE) using the `get_value` method as such:
+Their values can be read (via BLE only) using the `get_value` method as such:

 .. code-block:: python